Makwana-Bharat/DSA/README.md

  <img src="https://github.com/AJAX-Codder/DSA/blob/main/image-removebg-preview%20(3).png"/>

-   -->if you want to use this repository then following program are only work in TurboC Compiler Because i use Graphics.h & conio.h header files
+   <i>if you want to use this repository then following program are only work in TurboC Compiler Because i use Graphics.h & conio.h header files</i>

       -Doubly Linked List
       -Animated Stack